Violence tests Biden's pullback from Middle East hotspots

 When it comes to Yemen’s war, for example, “At some point you have to accept what the facts on the ground are telling you,” said Sen. Chris Murphy, a Connecticut Democrat who met with Gulf and U.S. officials in a tour of the region this month.
 “The United States was involved for six to seven years, and Yemen during that period of time moved further and further away from peace.”

 Since 9/11, “all we have done through fighting war after war in the region is to make our country less safe,” Murphy said.
-“So yeah, it may take some adjustment if the United States decides to remember how it protected its interests prior to 2001.
-But I think that would ultimately accrue to the benefit of our security interests.”
+“So yeah, it may take some adjustment if the United States decides to remember how it protected its interests prior to 2001."

 The Biden administration points to intensive efforts by its diplomats for Yemen peace talks despite the end of military support.
 On Thursday the U.S. imposed sanctions on two Houthi leaders in the offensive on Marib.